 Structured cabling vs wireless-only - Dubai office 2026

-When wireless-only is the right call
+When is wireless-only the right call?

 Wireless-only makes sense in three Dubai office scenarios.
 (1) Coworking and serviced offices where tenant churn is high and structured cabling per-desk would be permanent infrastructure rented to short-term occupants.
 (2) Pop-up retail or temporary fit-outs (events, exhibitions, seasonal stores) where the office lives 6-18 months.
 (3) Strict cloud-only operations with no on-prem servers, no VoIP phones, no IP CCTV, no PoE lighting - rare in Dubai but real.
 For everyone else, the hybrid (wired backbone plus wireless for mobility) is the right call.